 There is no obligation on the school to comply with vexatious requests.
-A vexatious request is one which is designed to cause inconvenience, harassment or expense rather than to obtain information, and would require a substantial diversion of resources or would otherwise undermine the work of the school.
+A vexatious request is one which is designed to cause inconvenience, harassment or expense rather than to obtain information, the school.
 This however does not provide an excuse for bad records management.